FreeRADIUS/freeradius-server/raddb/README.rst

 in the appropriate sub-section, and resolve this to a configuration item.
 This behaviour is similar to rlm_linelog.

-The queries can manually be moved to copy of the v3.0.x ``dialup.conf`` file.
+Queries from v2.x.x should be manually copied to the new v3.x.x ``dialup.conf`` file.
+When doing this you may also need to update references to the accounting tables, as their definitions will now be outside of the subsection containing the query.

 The mapping is as follows::

   accounting_onoff_query		-> accounting.type.accounting-on.query